pink-void/signup-form-automation/README.md

 Actual results: No error message for E-mail value displayed and form submitted.

 # Task#3: Automation script
+The automated registration test is located in the [`tests/registration.test.js`](tests/registration.test.js) file.

 # Task#4: Potential UI/UX improvements
 1. Proper error messages for field validations informing user of what needs to be filled out (e.g. empty e-mail on submit returns message of “Invalid e-mail format” not “Please enter your E-mail address”);